 Ken's primary computers:

-All computers have been sold, discarded, permanently lent, or returned except for the TI-99/4A and the last 3 on the list.
+All computers have been sold, discarded, permanently lent, or returned except for the TI-99/4A and the last 3 or so on the list.
 The dates listed are the day I copied the hard drives and transferred email settings.
 This did not always occur on the day I received the system, due to hardware issues.